 - The cats were randomly split into a group that took Carnivora for or a placebo for 56 days.

 - After treatment, all cats were exposed to the FHV-1 virus.

-- Cats treated with carnivora were observed to have fewer upper respiratory track symptoms than the cats that received the placebo.
+- Cats treated with Carnivora were observed to have fewer upper respiratory tract symptoms than the cats that received the placebo.

 Interestingly, the researchers also noted that “no clinically significant differences when comparing serum biochemical values from the Carnivora treated cats before and after treatment.”
 If I understand this correctly, it seems even though Carnivora appeared to reduce FHV-1 symptoms, it did not kill the virus.

 The study does not specifically mention any effect on the immune system cells.
 That is unfortunate given the immune-modulating reputation of Carnivora.